dachcom-digital/pimcore-toolbox/README.md

 - extend, override toolbox bricks
 - add config elements via yml configuration
 - add consistent and beautiful config elements
-- implement conditions to your config (for example: display a dropdown in config window if another checkbox has been checked)
 - add your custom bricks while using the toolbox config environment
 - removes the default `pimcore_area_*` element wrapper from each brick